-As discussed above, although Partners will be primarily responsible for identifying and evaluating investment opportunities, providing due diligence information with respect to prospective investments, recommending investments to HMS Adviser and negotiating and structuring the Company's investments, HMS Adviser will oversee all investment activities and will be ultimately responsible for making all investment decisions with respect to the Company's investment portfolio.
-Given the absence of MAIN's or Partners' authority to bind, on one hand, and the absence of an incentive on HMS Adviser's part to place the interests of MAIN above those of the Company, on the other hand, the Applicants submit that the conflict contemplated under the co-investment restrictions under the 1940 Act does not exist under the circumstances presented here.
-Unlike a traditional relationship between a fund and its investment adviser, Partners is not controlled or managed by insiders of the Company or HMS Adviser and has no authority or ability to bind the Company.
-Rather, in this instance, Partners recommends to HMS Adviser available investment opportunities on behalf of the Company.
-Thus, HMS Adviser does not have any conflict of interest when evaluating the investment opportunities proposed by Partners.
-In order to provide further assurance that the best interests of the BDCs will be served by the proposed Co-Investment Program, the Applicants propose that all Co-Investment Transactions will either be within the Relative Allocation Plan or, if outside the Relative Allocation Plan, will be subject to the approval of a Required Majority of both BDCs.
+As discussed above, although HMS Sub-Adviser will be responsible for identifying and evaluating investment opportunities, providing due diligence information with respect to prospective investments, recommending investments to HMS Adviser and negotiating and structuring the Company's investments, HMS Adviser will oversee all investment activities and will be ultimately responsible for making all investment decisions with respect to the Company's investment portfolio.
+Given the absence of MAIN's or HMS Sub-Adviser's authority to bind the Company, on one hand, and the absence of an incentive on HMS Adviser's part to place the interests of MAIN above those of the Company, on the other hand, the Applicants submit that the conflict contemplated under the co-investment restrictions under the 1940 Act does not exist under the circumstances presented here.
+Unlike a traditional relationship between a fund and its investment adviser, HMS Sub-Adviser is not controlled or managed by insiders of the Company or HMS Adviser and has no authority or ability to bind the Company.
+Rather, in this instance, HMS Sub-Adviser recommends to HMS Adviser available investment opportunities on behalf of the Company.
+Thus, HMS Adviser does not have any conflict of interest when evaluating the investment opportunities proposed by HMS Sub-Adviser.
+Importantly, this fact alone makes the co-investment relief requested by this Application unique among the requests for co-investment relief that the Staff has approved and should make the approval of this Application and the Order infinitely easier than previously approved co-investment applications given the absence of a conflict of interest by the investment adviser (i.e., HMS Adviser) that has the final approval right with respect to investments made by the Company.
+However, in order to provide further assurance that the best interests of the BDCs will be served by the proposed Co-Investment Program, the Applicants propose that all Potential Co-Investment Transactions will either be within the R